Warwicko/patches/README.md

 # Signature Patches
-Sinature patches are created to be used alongside Atmosphere for loading certain homebrew from the home menu.
+Signature patches are created to be used alongside Atmosphere for loading certain homebrew from the home menu.

 ## How to install Signature Patches